SargentBill/SargentBill/README.md

-Hi, I’m SpiceWire.
+Hi, I’m Bill Sargent.

-  I'm interested in fabricobbling and frankengineering home automation on the cheap.
+  In my free time I enjoy homebrewed home automation projects, advanced tinkering, and repair of any sort.

-  I’m currently learning discrete math, discreetly.
+  I am currently seeking employment as a software developer.

 <!---